-If you are tempted to fire employees with skills gaps and hire new ones with fresh skill sets, you should think again: Replacing an employee could cost you up to 2 times the employee´s annual salary.
+Tempted to fire employees with skills gaps and hire new ones with fresh skill sets?
+Think again.
+Replacing an employee could cost you up to 2 times the employee´s annual salary.
 Instead, employee training and development are game-changers that can keep workforces competitive.
 On the one hand, training and development keep a company at the cutting edge in their industry.
 On the other hand, they contribute to an engaging, positive, and motivating working environment.
-68% of workers admit that training and development programs are the most important organizational policy.
+68% of workers have indicated that training and development programs are the most important organizational policy.

 Employee Training Promotes a Culture of Learning

 According to the HBR, strategy and culture are essential factors affecting business growth and performance.
 Companies that promote a learning culture are usually the top performers.
 Think about Google, for instance.
-Creating a learning culture means that companies must prioritize development and allocate time and resources to training and upskill their workers.
-However, it also implies that learning is not considered as something separate, but that it is genuinely a part of internal processes in a culture where failure is accepted and curiosity is embraced.
-If the task seems challenging to accomplish, the results are totally worth it.
+Creating a learning culture means that companies must prioritize development and allocate time and resources to training and upskilling their workers.

 Statistics have shown that employees who receive training are 37% more productive and can produce a 21% increase in income per person.
 Employee engagement has a direct impact on employee satisfaction, which in turn is a driving factor for employee retention.
 As the battle for skilled employees is getting fiercer, the businesses that succeed at creating a learning culture are those who will retain talents, and, as a result, ultimately thrive in the market.

 PDAgroup creates digital training content for businesses and hosts it on the digital cube platform.
-Get in touch with our digital learning guru Vitali Auracher to make your business training process a digital one and find out more about our digital learning services.
+Get in touch with our digital learning guru Vitali Auracher to make your business training process a digital one.
+Here you can find out more about our digital learning services.